 Re-routing of road 73

-The work to lay the railway track will begin in 2018.
-To enable the work on the railway tracks, bridges, pedestrian and cycle paths to be carried out safely, road 73 will be re-routed during the autumn of 2018.
-Exactly how this re-routing will be carried out has not been entirely finalised at the present moment.
-The work is expected to be completed by the autumn of 2020.
+To enable the work on the railway tracks, bridges, pedestrian and cycle paths to be carried out safely, road 73 is being re-routed.
+The work is expected to be completed by autumn of 2020.

 In August 2016 Ports of Stockholm began blasting to remove the rock in the future port esplanade area.
 Blasting work will also be carried out to build the railway to the port and intermittently over a two year period.
 Blasted out rock will be reused in the project.

 Adjacent to the port NCC will build a Logistics and Business Park where companies will be able to establish their various operations in a dynamic environment close to the port, roads and major city.
 This is a comprehensive project where the development of the area will happen successively over a period of at least 15 years.

 Initially not much will happen in that area, as the majority of the work will be concentrated on building the new port.